shijithpk/twitter_list_mgmt/README.md

 There are **7** main methods in the package:

-**1.** This method allows you to add members to one of your lists from another list.
+**1.** This method allows you to **add members to one of your lists from another list**.
 Here list1 and list2 are twitter list ids, with list1 being the one you own.
 (You can get the ids from the url for a list page.
 For example, in the url https://twitter.com/i/lists/15299140, the list id is '15299140'.)
 ```
 tlm.add_to_list1_from_list2(list1, list2)
 ```

-**2.** This is the same as the previous method, just that it adds to your list from several lists. 'multiple_lists' is a python list of twitter list ids.
+**2.** This is the same as the previous method, just that it **adds to your list from several lists**. 'multiple_lists' is a python list of twitter list ids.
 ```
 tlm.add_to_list1_from_multiple_lists(list1, multiple_lists)
 ```

-**3.** Remove members from your list who are in another list with this method, 'list1' being your list.
+**3.** **Remove users from your list who are in another list** with this method, 'list1' being your list.
 Let's say you have a twitter list that's a mix of designers and developers, and you want it to have designers only.
 You can remove many of the developers from it by getting a curated list of developers.
 Using this function, if any developers are in that list, they'll be removed from your list.
 ```
 tlm.remove_from_list1_based_on_list2(list1, list2)
 ```

-**4.** This removes members from your list using several other twitter lists.
+**4.** This **removes members from your list who are in any of the other lists specified**.
 ```
 tlm.remove_from_list1_based_on_multiple_lists(list1,multiple_lists)
 ```

-**5.** This creates a new list that consolidates members from several lists. 'multiple_lists' is the python list containing the twitter list ids and 'list_name' is the name for the new list.
+**5.** This **creates a new list that consolidates members from several lists**. 'multiple_lists' is the python list containing the twitter list ids and 'list_name' is the name for the new list.
 ```
 tlm.create_list_union(multiple_lists,list_name)
 ```

-**6.** This creates a new list that has members common to several lists. 'multiple_lists' is the python list containing the twitter list ids and 'list_name' is the name for the new list.
+**6.** This **creates a new list that has members common to several lists**. 'multiple_lists' is the python list containing the twitter list ids and 'list_name' is the name for the new list.
 ```
 tlm.create_list_intersection(multiple_lists,list_name)
 ```

-**7.** This creates a new list which has all the members from 'list1' who aren't in any of the lists in 'multiple_lists'. 'list1' can be your own list or someone else's, 'multiple_lists' is a python list of twitter list ids and 'list_name' is the name for the new list.
+**7.** **This creates a new list which has all the members from a list who aren't in any of the other lists specified**. 'list1' can be your own list or someone else's, 'multiple_lists' is a python list of twitter list ids and 'list_name' is the name for the new list.
 ```
 tlm.create_list_difference(list1,multiple_lists,list_name)
 ```